shelleyhoover/UPP4652021/Lessons/Lesson2.md

 Data available for download on Github: https://github.com/shelleyhoover/UPP4652021/tree/master/Course%20Data

-You are not required to use all of the data included, or limited to the data provided.
+You are not required to use all of the data included, nor are you limited to the data provided.
 The objective is to have enough variability for each student to explore the data and develop a map of interest.
 Students are encouraged to use data from other courses/internships.
 If the student would like help locating/formatting geographic data to complement other coursework, they should reach out to the instructor as soon as possible.

 **Required Map Elements:**
 - Basemap